osmandapp/web/main/docs/user/personal/index.md

 ### [Color Palette Schemes](./color-palette-schemes.md)

-Color schemes help visualize data, making it easier to understand.
-This means you can see data on a map using various colors that are easy to interpret.
+Color palette schemes help you visualize data, making it more understandable.
+To make the data on the map easier to see and interpret, you can change its display using different color palettes.

 ### [My Places](./myplaces.md)